A few key questions we would probably ask before we signed up…..

 How do I get to Chiang Mai?

 Getting to Chiang Mai is very easy these days.
-If you’re travelling from overseas to join the tour then you can get connecting flights from Bangkok up to Chiang Mai – although do check which airport your flight is from.
-Thai Airways and Bangkok Airways use Suvannabhumi (BKK) which is the main international airport hub, most of the ‘low cost’ airlines such as Air Asia, Thai Lion air etc, use Don Muang airport (DMK) and you should always allow at least 2 hours to get between the two.
+If you’re travelling from overseas to join an adventure then you can get connecting flights from Bangkok up to Chiang Mai – although do check which airport your flight is from.
+Thai Airways and Bangkok Airways use Suvannabhumi (BKK) which is the main international airport hub, most of the ‘low cost’ airlines such as Air Asia, Thai Lion air etc, use Don Muang airport (DMK) and you should always allow at least 2-3 hours to get between the two.

 Chiang Mai airport is located very centrally and it’s easy to get a taxi to anywhere in the city from there.